netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 The Network Configuration Access Control Model (NACM) [RFC8341] provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-In the YANG modules published with this document, there is no configuration, state data, new RPCs or notifications.
+In the YANG modules published with this document, there is no configuration, state data, new RPCs, or notifications.
 This document defines additional XML attributes and headers, however, that merit consideration from a security perspective.

 ## NACM Access Control